GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 1. Merge the production promotion pull request (**NOT** a squashed merge, just a normal merge)
 2. Use the `/Announce a recycle` workflow in `#login-appdev` to announce the start of the deployment
+    - Select `Deploying` from the first dropdown menu
+    - Select `IDP` for Application (should be the default)
-    - Enter the RC number that will be deployed
+    - Enter the RC number that will be deployed under `Version or Reason`
     - The workflow will send a notification to the `#login-appdev` and `#login-devops` channels

     ![Announce recycle workflow]({{ site.baseurl }}/images/announce-recycle-workflow.png)
-3. In the `identity-devops` repo:
+4. In the `identity-devops` repo:
    ```bash
    cd identity-devops
    ```
-4. Ensure you have the latest code with a `git pull`.
+5. Ensure you have the latest code with a `git pull`.
-5. Check current server status, and confirm that there aren't extra servers running.
+6. Check current server status, and confirm that there aren't extra servers running.
 If there are, scale in old instances before deploying.
    ```bash
    aws-vault exec prod-power -- ./bin/ls-servers -e prod
    aws-vault exec prod-power -- ./bin/asg-size prod idp
    ```
-6. Recycle the IdP instances to get the new code.
+7. Recycle the IdP instances to get the new code.
 It automatically creates a new migration instance first.
    ```bash
    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```